 A good pair of kitchen shears can power through meat, gristle and bone with a clean cut.
 They can even cut and de-thorn your flowers, if your garden shears are having a day off.
-Sharp enough to snip raw vegetables, slice through bacon strips, glide through gift wrap and penetrate those annoying armour-plated packages – like razor blade packets, am I right?
-Those things are tough!
+Sharp enough to snip raw vegetables, slice through bacon strips, glide through gift wrap and penetrate those annoying armour-plated packages.
+So how do we choose the best one?

 There are two main types: